jesusneri1024/SynapseRunner/README.md

 #### Sequence

-- **Structure:** Linear (the player moves forward in an infinitely procedurally generated hallway)
+- **Structure:** Linear (infinite hallway)
-- **Number of Players:** Single-player
+- **Players:** Single-player

 #### Technical Aspects

 - **3D Game**
-- **Camera System:** 3D First Person
+- **Camera System:** First Person

 ### Background

 #### Story Synopsis

-In a dystopian future, humanity has lost its spiritual connection and is enslaved by an artificial intelligence named EVA.
-You are an apostle, a chosen one tasked with restoring faith and freeing humanity from the simulation controlled by EVA.
-Using divine abilities and ancient technology, you must navigate an endless hallway filled with system-generated obstacles and enemies, while collecting mechaparts and upgrading your abilities to complete your mission.
+In a dystopian future, humanity is enslaved by an artificial intelligence named EVA.
+You are an apostle, chosen to restore faith and free humanity.
+Navigate an endless hallway with divine abilities and collect mechaparts to upgrade and survive.

 ### Gameplay Details

 #### Objective

-- Survive as long as possible.
+- Survive as long as possible
-- Collect mechaparts to upgrade abilities and unlock equipment.
+- Collect mechaparts to upgrade abilities

 #### How to Win / Lose

-- Lose if you hit an obstacle or are caught by enemies.
+- **Lose** if you hit an obstacle or get caught by enemies

 #### Game Modes

-- Single-player (endless runner).
+- Single-player (endless runner)

 #### Game Structure

-- The game is infinite, with a procedurally generated hallway.
+- Procedurally generated infinite hallway
-- Difficulty increases over time (more obstacles, faster enemies, etc.).
+- Difficulty increases over time
-- No levels, but the player can upgrade their weapon with collected mechaparts.
+- Player upgrades weapon with collected parts

 #### Basic Controls

-- **WASD** for movement
+- `WASD`: Movement
-- **Mouse** for shooting
+- `Mouse`: Shooting

 #### Ending

-The game has no defined ending, but players can compete for their personal best or compare scores with friends.
+The game has no defined ending; it's based on personal scores.

 #### Why is this Fun?

-- Easy to learn but hard to master.
+- Easy to learn, hard to master
-- Procedural generation ensures every run is unique.
+- Procedural uniqueness
-- The cyberpunk aesthetic with a religious twist creates a unique and captivating atmosphere.
+- Aesthetic atmosphere
-- Progression (upgrades and unlocks) keeps players motivated.
+- Progression through upgrades

 ---